h3abionet/h3agwas/README.md

 * `batch_col`: For this workflow, the `batch_col` parameter is a column in the `samplesheet` that should be used to extract out out the 6-th column of the `fam` file, or the phenotype.
 This allows you do do batch analysis.
 Of course, you can choose anything you like to be the "batch".
 The default value is 0, which means just set the 6-th column of the fam file to -9.
 One special case: If the contents of the column is of the form "Batch n", then only the _n_ is returned.

 * `samplesize`: This was  included mainly for development purposes but _perhaps_ might be helpful to some users.
 This allows you sample only the first _n_ people in each genotype report.
 This allows you to extract out a small subset of the data for testing purposes.
 The default is 0, which means that *all* individuals will be generated.

+* `mask`: This is a file of sample IDs that you want excluded from your data.
+These should be IDs given in the _Institute Sample Label_ of the sample sheet.
+The file should contain at least one column, possibly with other columns white-space delimited.
+Only the first column is used the other columns are ignored.

+* `replicates`: This is a file of sample IDs that are biological replicates.
+You will often include biological replicates for genotyping -- the label as given in the _Institute Sample Label_ column will of course be different, but once you have extracted out the sample ID using the _idpat_ field above, all the replicates for the same individual will then have the same sample id.
+For samples that have replicates you should choose one of the samples to be the canonical one and then identify the others as being the replicates with the labels

 ## Output